 For customers, the benefits of Total Experience are numerous.
 Integrating services can create a more motivating environment that leads to higher levels of satisfaction and productivity.
 Hygiene can be improved and even imperceptible nudges can be incorporated, such as encouraging workers to take the stairs rather than the lift, which improves overall company health.
 Altogether, an integrated FM services approach can deliver up to 45% more value to organisations.

-With our solution, services providers can create huge amounts of added value to cement their relationship with the customer.
+With our solution, service providers can create huge amounts of added value to cement their relationship with the customer.
 That’s what Total Experience can deliver and what Planon is ready to support.